Sarvandani/Sarvandani/README.md

 My name is Mohamadhasan Sarvandani.

-I am a data scientist-gescientist with a great passion for innovative ideas and multi-disciplinary solutions.
+I am a data scientist-geoscientist with a great passion for innovative ideas and multi-disciplinary solutions.

 <div align="center">